 Burkina Faso Government

-The government of Burkina Faso integrated key results from PMA’s family planning and nutrition surveys into their 2018 statistical bulletin, allowing PMA data to be accessible to a number of actors and partners in-country who use the statistical bulletin for planning and monitoring progress for their interventions.
+The government of Burkina Faso integrated key results from PMA’s family planning and nutrition surveys into their 2018, 2019, and 2020 statistical bulletins, allowing PMA data to be accessible to a number of actors and partners in-country who use the statistical bulletin for planning and monitoring progress for their interventions.
 The Burkina Ministry of Health used PMA data in setting the 2016-2019 strategic plan for family planning.
 They also used the annual data to evaluate their progress towards goals.
 The Minister of Health in Burkina Faso has initiated the review and updating of the National Plan for Family Planning Acceleration and has requested PMA data for this process.
 This video from the Burkina Faso Minister of Health highlights the impact PMA data has had in her country.

-Costed Implementation Plan (CIP)
+Costed Implementation Plans (CIP)

 The Uganda Ministry of Health has used data from multiple rounds of PMA surveys to develop and contribute to key family planning policy and program goals for their 2015-2020 Costed Implementation Plan (CIP).
 PMA data is also a key source in the annual performance management plan (PMP) meetings for tracking targets and goals of the CIP and the overall family planning policy agenda, thus contributing to policy formulation at the Uganda Ministry of Health.
 Health facility data on contraceptive method stock-outs are being used by the Ministry of Health to review and strategize different approaches to improving supply chain management and contraceptive availability at health facilities.

 As part of the FP2020 initiative, PMA data were also a regular source of data used by Track20 focal points and Ministries of health in Burkina Faso, Côte d'Ivoire, Kenya and Niger for tracking progress against their costed implementation plans.
+The Kano State Ministry of Health in Nigeria used PMA data to help inform their Costed Implementation Plan for Childbirth Spacing.

 DMPA-SC in Nigeria